knowmad411dev/MyBrain/Notes/Machine vision.md

 - **Quality Control**: Inspecting products on manufacturing lines for defects.
 - **Autonomous Vehicles**: Enabling vehicles to perceive and navigate their environment.

-Machine vision is crucial in areas such as robotics, surveillance, healthcare, and industrial automation, where visual data processing is essential for [[Decision-Making]] and [[Automation]].
+Machine vision is crucial in areas such as robotics, surveillance, healthcare, and industrial automation, where visual data processing is essential for Decision-Making and Automation.

 [[Machine learning]]